What Is My Elevation

 South Korea's elevation map is quite similar to that of Japan, which is also a mountainous country located in the same region.
 However, South Korea has fewer volcanoes than Japan.

-See here a list of 10 cities in South Korea and their elevation above sea level.
+Below is a list of major cities in South Korea with their corresponding elevation above sea level.